| 1958

 in England. |

-44 Title: Let The
+| 44 Title: Let The

 Little Girl Dance Soul and R&B singer, Billy Bland (5 Apr 1932 - 22 Mar 2017) was born in Wilmington, North Carolina, USA.
 He was the youngest of 19 children, and first sang professionally during 1947 in New York.
 He was in a group called the Four Bees in the 1950s, but left the group for a solo career in 1955.
 This recording reached number 7 in the USA charts, but further releases performed badly, and he quit the music industry in 1963.
 In the 1980s, he ran a soul food restaurant in Harlem, New York.
 It was reported on Facebook by his grandson that Bland had died, aged 84, in March 2017. |

-45 Title: Robot
+| 45 Title: Robot

-on 12 Dec 1938 in Newark, New Jersey, USA.
-She entered talent contests as a young teenager, and even made some
+talent contests as a young teenager, and even made some records,

-ballads, but usually put a modern Rock 'n' Roll number on the B-side of the discs.
-Her record success
+Rock 'n' Roll number on the B-side of the discs.
+Her record

-continued into the early 1960s, but she has continued performing live, with some long breaks, into the 21st
+success continued into the early 1960s, but she was performing

-46 Title: Ain't
+| 46 Title: Ain't

 Misbehavin' Tommy Bruce